JoryKlaverstijn/LaMAS_G17/index.md

 ## Roles

 There are several different roles in the game.
 In the game there are multiple roles that are not used in our simplified version of the game, these include: The thief, cupid, the lovers the witch and the mayor mechanic.
-Note that all roles are villagers, except the werewolves.
+Note that all roles are referred to as villagers, except the werewolves.

 ### Werewolves